Overview

 According to the Low Dose Naltrexone home page [LDN], MS is a neurodegenerative disease that is associated with autoimmune processes.
 LDN has been seen to benefit MS [Toljan2018 🕮 ] [Gironi2008 🕮 ] [Cree2010 🕮 ] [Turel2015 🕮 ] [Ludwig2016 🕮 ] [Raknes2017a]

-[LDN], [LDN_MS] reports that all except 2 of the almost 400 patients with MS who were treated by the late Dr. Bihari [Bihari2003] using LDN "experienced a halt in progression of their illness, and "a majority ... note[d] reductions in spasticity and fatigue."
+[LDN], [LDN_MS] reports that all except 2 of the almost 400 patients with MS whom the late Dr. Bihari [Bihari2003] treated using LDN "experienced a halt in progression of their illness, and "a majority ... note[d] reductions in spasticity and fatigue."

 This same experience has been reproduced by other practitioners treating well over 2,000 MS patients, and holds for both relapsing-remitting and chronic progressive MS. [EverydayHealth_naltrexone] presents a number of patient reviews of LDN, many of which pertain to MS.